turingschool/front-end-curriculum/lessons/module-1/html-breakout.md

 ```
 After the button is pressed, you can use Javascript to change the `aria-label` to "See less information".

 There are many more properties within ARIA that can help clarify your markup.
-A few useful ones are listed bleow:
+A few useful ones are listed below:

 "What Am I"